-This quick and easy from-scratch ketchup recipe is healthier than almost all store bought versions, with real ingredients and no high fructose corn syrup.
+This quick and easy from-scratch ketchup recipe from tomato paste is healthier than almost all store bought versions, with real ingredients and no high fructose corn syrup.

 For the quick and easy pantry ingredient version, read on.

 Simmer those above mentioned ingredients in a small saucepan on medium heat while stirring occasionally.

 Remove from heat, and whisk in a couple tablespoons of water to thin it out.

 Store the finished homemade ketchup in the refrigerator for up to one month.

 - ⅓ cup apple cider vinegar can substitute white vinegar